By Michelle Arthurs-Brennan published

-The first time you ride a bike with a rack and loaded panniers fitted, the sensations is somewhat alien.
+The first time you ride a bike with a rack and loaded panniers fitted, the sensation is somewhat alien.
 When full, panniers can add a substantial amount of weight to bike.

 However, if you're carrying a heavy load, then placing the weight on your bike can certainly save your shoulders and back from undue stress – and you won't get the sweaty triangle associated with a backpack.

-Pannier racks and panniers are popular among commuters, touring cyclists and anyone who needs to carry a substantial volume – they’re great for day-to-day tasks like food shopping, too.
+Pannier racks and panniers are popular among commuters, touring cyclists and anyone who needs to carry a substantial volume – they're also great for day-to-day tasks like food shopping too.

 Firstly, not all bikes are designed to have pannier racks fitted with ease – so you'll need to ensure your bike is suitable before you go and buy a rack.
 A compatible bike will have eyelets for panniers near the tops of the seatstays and sometimes specific rack mount eyes next to the mudguard eyes above the rear dropouts.

-If your bike doesn’t have eyelets, you can buy mounting systems which attach directly to the frame and rear axle.
-Alternatively, there are loads of frame and saddle bags available now which are ideal for lighter-weight tourers.
+If your bike doesn't have eyelets, you can buy mounting systems which attach directly to the frame and rear axle, here it's important to pay attention to if the rack is or isn't compatible with your braking system, e.g disc brakes.
+Alternatively, there are loads of frame and saddle bags available now which are ideal for lighter-weight tourers and bikepacking.

 Assuming you have a bike set up for a rack, or you know you can get a mounting system, it's time to choose a rack.